Economic Impacts of Going Solarreon

-Renewable energy technologies, especially solar, have seen a rapid growth over the past few years to improve energy security and access and to mitigate climate change.
+Renewable energy technologies, especially solar, have seen rapid growth over the past few years to improve energy security and access and to mitigate climate change.
 Countries like Germany have long since jumped on the solar bandwagon and are now producing a third of their electricity from solar power.
-Interestingly, Pakistan is a perfect candidate for solar power generation, considering the high-levels of solar irradiation we receive.
-Yet, solar only contributes a meager 1% to Pakistan’s energy mix against a potential of 2.9 million megawatt according to Pakistan Alternative Energy Board.
+Interestingly, Pakistan is a perfect candidate for solar power generation, considering the high levels of solar irradiation we receive.
+Yet, solar only contributes a meager 1% to Pakistan’s energy mix against a potential of 2.9 million Megawatts according to Pakistan Alternative Energy Board.

 Investment in solar technology can improve energy access, create jobs, increase income, improve trade balance and contribute to industrial development.
 The socio-economic benefits of solar are astounding and its’ impact can be maximized with sound macro-level policies.

 Pakistan’s investment in solar energy will not just be a step towards powering the future but will also be a step towards ‘creating jobs’ in the operations, maintenance, and manufacturing sectors.
 According to the International Renewable Energy Agency (IRENA), the renewable energy job market is booming and is predicted to grow by 24 million jobs by 2030.
 More so, the IRENA has also predicted that doubling the renewable energy portion in the global energy mix can increase the world’s GDP by $1.3tn.
 Therefore, a steady switch from the mechanized and capital-intensive fossil fuel technologies to the labor intensive solar industry is the next step to creating more jobs.